 The referring Primary Care Provider will receive a consult note detailing patient assessment and treatment recommendations within 7 business days of all assessments.

 Assessment Centre locations

-For those patients referred on to the Practice Leader, further assessment(s) will take place at Hamilton Health Sciences Hamilton General Hospital.
+For those patients referred to the Practice Lead, further assessment(s) will take place at Hamilton General Hospital.